-- Milk or milk alternative (I use an oat drink; Oatly Barista edition)
+- Milk or milk alternative (I use an oat drink)

-Add all ingredients into a cup (including milk), then add boiled water, stir and leave for 2 mins so cardamom can infuse, then remove the cardamom pod and enjoy!
+Add all ingredients into a cup (excluding milk), then add boiled water, stir and leave for 2 mins so cardamom can infuse, then remove the cardamom pod, add milk and enjoy!